Pesto (penguin)

-Pesto (hatched 30 January 2024) is a king penguin living in Sea Life Melbourne Aquarium who gained notability in September 2024 due to his exceptionally large size during his infancy.
+Pesto (hatched 30 January 2024) is a king penguin living at Sea Life Melbourne Aquarium who gained notability in September 2024 due to his exceptionally large size during his infancy.

 Life

 Pesto was hatched 30 January 2024 at the Sea Life Melbourne Aquarium, and weighed 200 g at birth.
 His biological father is Blake, another king penguin living at the aquarium, although keepers opted to have two younger penguins, Tango and Hudson, raise Pesto as foster parents.
 This decision was made in part due to Blake's age (22 years), and Tango and Hudson's lack of success in hatching their own eggs.
 Pesto was the first king penguin chick to be hatched at the aquarium since 2022.
 Pesto was first put on display at the aquarium in April 2024.

 At the time of his gender reveal in September 2024, which was broadcast on social media, he weighed 21 kg, making him the largest king penguin chick to ever live at the aquarium.
 By that month, he was eating about 25 fish per day and 24 kg of fish per week, a healthy quantity for adolescent penguins, and was 90 cm tall.
 Pesto reached a weight of 24.8 kg at 10 months old; adult king penguins typically weigh between 9.5 kg and 18 kg.
 Despite being a chick, he weighed more than his parents Hudson and Tango combined, although he was expected to lose weight after molting.
 Sea Life Melbourne Aquarium partly attributed his large size to genetics, as his biological father Blake is the largest penguin at the aquarium, and partly to care by his foster parents.

 In late October 2024, Pesto began to molt, losing his baby feathers and growing adult feathers.
 His lower body and wings started molting first, with white adult feathers emerging on the lower body, while his upper body still retained brown feathers.
 Pesto's appearance mid-molt was compared to wearing a "high collared jacket".
 Although king penguins usually molt at ten to twelve months old, Pesto began molting at around nine months old.
 The amount of food available to him has been suggested as an explanation for his early molting.
 The molt was expected to last three or four weeks, ending in late November.